Gaaurav25/Machine-Learning-Project/README.md

 ## Explain if your chosen model is a clustering / (linear? multiple?) regression / classification algorithm.
 Again - for any model that your program does not fit into, suggest how it could be adapted / altered to do so.

+The Classification algorithm is a Supervised Learning technique that is used to identify the category of new observations on the basis of training data.
+In Classification, a program learns from the given dataset or observations and then classifies new observation into a number of classes or groups.

 It is a classification algorithm built to classify different types of flowers by training itself with its database which has upto 3670 images of flowers.

 Epoch 1/10